clairton/unoapi-cloud/README.md

-SEND_REACTION_AS_REPLY=true to send reactions as replay, default false SEND_PROFILE_PICTURE=true to send profile picture users and groups, default is true PROXY_URL=the socks proxy url, default not use
+SEND_REACTION_AS_REPLY=true to send reactions as replay, default false SEND_PROFILE_PICTURE=true to send profile picture users and groups, default is true PROXY_URL=the socks proxy url, default not use WEBHOOK_FORWARD_PHONE_NUMBER_ID=the phone number id of whatsapp cloud api, default is empty WEBHOOK_FORWARD_TOKEN=the token of whatsapp cloud api, default is empty WEBHOOK_FORWARD_VERSION=the version of whatsapp cloud api, default is v17.0 WEBHOOK_FORWARD_URL=the url of whatsapp cloud api, default is https://graph.facebook.com WEBHOOK_FORWARD_TIMEOUT_MS=the timeout for request to whatsapp cloud api, default is 360000
 ```

 ### Config session with redis